 Perceptions of Manufacturing: How to make manufacturing charming again?

-Responsible and inclusive digital transformation
+Digital change toolkit for responsible and inclusive digital transformation

 Using the Reflective Goal Setting (RGS) Model to accelerate the adoption of digital technologies by enhancing digital readiness in UK manufacturing